Director Shehzad Afzal comparing Pendulum Drift and Summer Drift Cannes 2026

 About Summer Drift

-Summer Drift (co-directed by Céline Carridroit and Aline Suter, Swiss-French hybrid debut film) is part of the emergent “summer of the drifts,” a cultural collision point defined by contrasting cinematic frequencies, festival momentum, and a shared independence of spirit.
+Summer Drift is the Cannes 2026 selected feature film (co-directed by Céline Carridroit and Aline Suter, Swiss-French hybrid debut film), part of the emergent “summer of the drifts,” a cultural collision point defined by contrasting cinematic frequencies, festival momentum, and a shared independence of spirit.

 PRESS RELEASE 24-04-2026